GTween Tweening and Animation Library for ActionScript 3

 Developer Oriented

-gTween is built for ActionScript 3 developers from the ground up.
-It uses a more conventional instance-oriented model, rather than a static interface.
-It also leverages the AS3 event model instead of callbacks for init, change, and complete events.
-This provides a familiar, consistent experience for AS3 developers.
+GTween is built for ActionScript 3 developers from the ground up.
+It uses a more conventional instance-oriented model, rather than a static interface (though one is supported through GTweener).

 Flexible